Dr. Shirley's History Pages

 Peter and Paul executed in Rome

-Josephus deserts his Jewish troops and goes over to the Romans
+Josephus deserted his Jewish troops and went over to the Romans

 AD 68